jtart/react-universal-app/README.md

 #### Parameterized Routing

-uni supports React Router's parameterized routing.
+uni supports parameterized routing from `react-router`.
 As data fetching is defined on the route, parameterized routing is a breeze, and can be handled very cleanly.

 ```JavaScript
 // app/routes.js